helenmurugan/the-groomers-network/README.md

 * For good UX, the mandatory fields are marked with an asterisk.
 * The form fields are validated with maximum character length (detailed in the Manual Testing section of [TESTING.md](/TESTING.md)) to prevent users entering excessively long data.
 * Validation errors will appear if a user tries to submit a form with mandatory fields empty (detailed in the Manual Testing section of [TESTING.md](/TESTING.md)).
-* Users can select to Submit the form or to Cancel, in either case the user is redirect to the Home page.
+* Users can select to Submit the form or to Cancel, in either case the user is redirected to the Home page.
 * If a post has been created, a popup message will inform the user 'Your post has been published!', and the new post will appear at the top of the home page.

 <details><summary>Create a Post Form</summary>